 - Q How should I change my diet if I have prostate cancer?

-- Q How can exercise reduce the risk of dying from prostate cancer?
+- Q Can exercise reduce my risk of dying from prostate cancer?